gatsbyjs/gatsby/docs/docs/static-query.md

 )
 ```

 Using `StaticQuery`, you can colocate a component with its data.
 No longer is it required to, say, pass data down from `Layout` to `Header`.
 It’s important that you write your query within the `StaticQuery` component, rather than referencing a variable from elsewhere.
+(Using queries will be added in the future; see [this issue](https://github.com/gatsbyjs/gatsby/issues/6545) for details.)
 For example, this won’t work:

 ```jsx
 import React from "react"